 In some situations using donated eggs may be the best chance to have your own baby.

-In the latter case, the eggs donated are not used in your treatment but for other Bourn Hall patients whose only chance of a family is through the use of donated eggs.
+In the latter case, the eggs donated are not used in your treatment but for other Bourn Hall patients who have no other chance of starting a family.
 Alternatively, we can arrange for someone you know to donate to you.

 You need donated eggs if: